-This is a recipe for Spiced Lamb Meatballs which can be served as an appetizer or a main course.
+This is a recipe for Spicy Lamb Meatballs which can be served as an appetizer or a main course.
 Absolutely delicious with flavor, beautiful in texture, this was perfect for our wine tasting party and a wonderful appetizer for our Italian Red Wine, Amarone.

 Our February Wine Time party fell on Valentine’s Day and I was very happy to be celebrating at home with good friends, an incredible selection of wine and a table full of small bites.
 Beats fighting crowds at a restaurant any day.